York, PA - The Spring Grove wrestling team could have used plenty of excuses to sleepwalk through Saturday night's home match against Central York.

 Mason Bentzel bumped up to 152 and recorded a technical fall to give Spring Grove the lead for good.
 Austin Barley won 5-1 at 160 to put the Rockets up 8-3.

-John Gross' cross-face cradle led to a 36 second pin at 170, and teammate Andy Melhorn used a
+John Gross' cross-face cradle led to a 36 second pin at 170, and teammate Andy Melhorn used a bar arm to get his pin at 182 in 53 seconds.

 Three consecutive forfeits to Tyler Beckner (195), Alex Guinn (220) and Mike Lentz (285) extended the Spring Grove lead before Levi Witmer cranked Matt Houck over with a power half for a pin in 1:57 at 106.